Cancer Biology T-32 Training Grant

 To be considered for a position on this training grant, the trainee should identify a faculty mentor and develop a research plan in conjunction with the mentor to be submitted with the application.

-The award of a trainee slot on this grant is for a 1 year period, and is renewable by competitive application for a 2nd and possibly a 3rd year.
+The award of a trainee slot on this grant is for a 1-year period, and is renewable by competitive application for a 2nd and possibly a 3rd year.
 Each year involves a competitive renewal with no greater assurance of funding for ongoing applicants than for new applicants.
-T32 supported trainees and mentors are strongly encouraged to apply for individual competitive fellowships or for other cancer research grant support during their 1st or 2nd year in the program.
+T32 supported trainees and mentors are expected to apply for individual competitive fellowships or for other cancer research grant support during their 1st or 2nd year in the program.
 All predoctoral and postdoctoral fellows supported by the Cancer Biology T32 training program will be encouraged to participate in didactic components, interactive seminars and workshops, and professional development to appropriate to their background, in order to provide a solid foundation for a long term and successful career in cancer research.

-Qualifications for Trainee Slots:
+Qualifications for Trainee slots:

 • All appointments to this training grant are restricted to U.S. citizens and permanent residents.